ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getOsTokenPositionForVault.md

 ▸ **getOsTokenPositionForVault**(`vault`): `Promise`\<`OsTokenPositionReturnType`\>

-Retrieves osToken position for the vault
+Retrieves the osToken position for the vault

 #### Parameters